BrannanC/react-flipbook/README.md

 ## React Flipbook
+It's a flipbook, you draw frames and they play back at a selected speed.

-Clone and download dependencies with `yarn`.
+- After cloning download dependencies with `yarn`.
-`yarn start` to start on server 3000.
+- `yarn start` to start on server 3000.

 ## Contributing
-Feel free to fork and clone, make PRs, issues...
+- Feel free to fork and clone, make PRs, issues...
 This is a collaborative project and we're open to ideas